j-koko/PALF-Mask/preprocessing-helpers/README.md

 ### Notes

-- This script is intended for preprocessing and reorganizing the original dataset before training or augmentation.
+- This script is intended for preprocessing and repartitioning the original dataset to make it suitable for E2E training.
 - Only utterances with valid transcripts (from the `labels.txt` file) are processed.
 - Utterance IDs must follow the format `sXXXuYYY[n/w]`, where `XXX` is the speaker ID, `YYY` is the utterance number, and `n`/`w` indicates normal or whispered mode.
 - Subset assignment (`train`, `dev`, `test`) is hardcoded based on utterance ID: